Serj-M/ddl_of_git_repository/README.md

-# Relational model of a Git-repository rot Postrges
+# Relational model of a Git-repository for Postrges